 - Ensure people with disabilities can choose what services they receive and who provides them.

-States have until March 2019 to come into compliance with the new rules.
+The Rule gave states until March 2019 to come into compliance.
+In May 2017, CMS extended the timeline for implementation by three years, to March 2022.
 States must develop a transition plan describing how they will come into compliance, seek public input on the plan, and submit it to CMS for approval.
 It is critical that stakeholders and consumers in each state become involved in their state’s transition process, particularly when states seek public input on proposed plans.
 States are in the process of developing their transition plans now.

 CPR is leading a coalition of national disability organizations working to ensure that implementation of the HCBS settings rules achieve systems change so that people with disabilities can live, work, receive services, and fully engage in community life.
 The HCBS Advocacy Coalition educates and provides advocacy tools to disability advocates nationally, tracks states’ transition plans and implementation, and advocates for strong implementation of the rules with federal agencies.
 The HCBS Advocacy Coalition’s website includes resources about the rules, as well as a map to track individual state activities.